AdobeDocs/experience-manager-cloud-service.en/help/forms/import-export-forms-templates.md

    If a folder exists with the name specified, the submission fails with an error.
 You can view the error message by hovering over the error ![aem6forms_error_alert](assets/Smock_Alert_18_N.svg) icon that appears beside the name field.

-   You can tap the newly-created folder to go inside the folder and create assets or folders within the folder.
+   You can tap the created folder to go inside the folder and create assets or folders within the folder.
 Further, you can select a folder and choose to queue it for download, delete it, or edit its name.

 <!-- ### Create copies of one or more assets or letters {#create-copies-of-one-or-more-assets-or-letters}